 Fried okra has become one of those trendy foods that almost every restaurant features on its appetizer menu.
 And most of them are the same: chunks of heavily battered deep-fried okra, with often more batter than okra.

-My Southern fried okra recipe is the way my Mama makes it and my Granny made it and pretty much anyone I encountered growing up.
+My Southern-fried okra recipe is the way my Mama makes it, the way my Granny made it, and the way pretty much anyone I encountered growing up made it.
 There’s very little flour involved.
 You can even omit the flour completely.
 The batter is cornmeal-based, and we fry the okra in a skillet with minimal oil.

 Fresh okra – try to find smaller pieces of okra, as they will be more tender